sawft99/Obsidian-SecPlus/Sec+/Chapter 11 - Network Design/Routers.md

 # Access Control List (ACL)
 ---
-- An ordered set of rules that a router uses to decide whether to permit or deny traffic based on given characteristics
+- An ordered set of rules that a router uses to decide whether to permit or deny traffic based on given characteristics ^0d9649
+- Such as:
 	 - Source/Dest IP
 	- Source/Dest Port
 	- Application or Service

 # IP Spoofing
 ---
-- Similar to [[Switches#MAC Spoofing|MAC Spoofing]] but with an IP address
+- Similar to [[Switches#MAC Spoofing|MAC Spoofing]] but with an IP address ^e29634
 - Attacker assigns themselves a valid IP on the network
 - Tricks devices on network into sending traffic to the attacker

-# Hardening
+# Hardening the Router
 ---
 - Routers are a common target because they are the external interface to the internet
 - Change default U/P